Schwarzian derivative in higher-order Riccati equations: 1. Introduction

 is called the Schwarzian derivative of $f(x)$ or Schwarzian in short \cite{1,2}.
 The expression in (1) appears in a wide variety of mathematical and physical context ranging from classical complex analysis to conformal field theory \cite{3}.
 In the theory of complex variables the linear fractional or M\"{o}bius transformation given by

 posses a number of remarkable properties.
-In particular, the transformation (2) with real coefficients forms a group of symmetries in real projective space \cite{4,5}.The Schwarzian derivative of $f(x)$ in (2) is zero.
+In particular, the transformation (2) with real coefficients forms a group of symmetries in real projective space \cite{4,5}.
+The Schwarzian derivative of $f(x)$ in (2) is zero.
 Thus for any arbitrary function, $S(f(x))$ measures how much $f$ differs from being a M\"{o}bius transformation.
 It is important to note that the Schwarzian is not a function but represents the difference between a function and a more complicated tensor field \cite{6}.
-An important property of the Swarzian is that $S(f)=S(g)$ if and only if $g(x)=(af(x)+b)/(cf(x)+d)$ with $ad-bc\neq0$.
-It is interesting to note that if $\psi_1(x)$ and $\psi_2(x)$ represent two linearly independent solutions of the general Sturm-Liouville equation